hlenganeindustries-alt/Nasdaq-Futures-backtesting/README.md

-# NQ Futures — Opening Range Breakout Backtest
+# 📈 NQ Futures — Opening Range Breakout Backtest

 A Python-based backtesting framework for an **Opening Range Breakout (ORB)** strategy on NQ (Nasdaq 100 Futures), built with [`backtesting.py`](https://kernc.github.io/backtesting.py/) and run in Google Colab.

-> **Data limitation:** Results are based on ~2 years of hourly data (2024–2026).
+> ⚠️ **Data limitation:** Results are based on ~2 years of hourly data (2024–2026).
 This is the maximum available through the yfinance API for 1H intervals.
 Longer-term conclusions should be treated with caution.

 ---

-## Strategy Overview
+## 🧠 Strategy Overview

-The strategy trades the NY session open on NQ Futures using close-only signals — no High/Low data is used anywhere in the entry logic.
+The strategy trades the NY session open on NQ Futures using **close-only signals** — no High/Low data is used anywhere in the entry logic.

-### Entry Rules
+### ⏰ Entry Rules

 | Time (UTC) | Time (ET) | Time (SAST) | Event |
 |------------|-----------|-------------|-------|